Chapter 86A: Prohibition of Illicit Discharges and Connections to the Town of Brookhaven Municipal Separate Storm Sewer System

-- Activities requiring the SPDES Permit for Discharges from Industrial Activities, except construction, GP-98-03, as amended or revised.
+- Activities requiring the SPDES Permit for Discharges from Industrial Activities as defined by the SPDES Multi-Sector General Permit, GP-0-12-001, as amended or revised.

 - MUNICIPAL SEPARATE STORM SEWER SYSTEM (MS4)

-- Any discharge to the MS4 that is not composed entirely of stormwater.
+- Any discharge, through overland flow or direct conveyance, to the MS4 that is not composed entirely of stormwater.

-- Any individual, owner, entity, corporation, agent, company, parent company, subsidiary, limited-liability company, substantially owned affiliated-entity, successor, partnership, joint venture, association, legal representative, agent, or any other form of doing business.
+- Any individual, owner, lease holder, entity, corporation, agent, company, parent company, subsidiary, limited-liability company, substantially owned affiliated entity, successor, partnership, joint venture, association, legal representative, agent, or any other form of doing business.

-- A substance that may cause or might reasonably be expected to cause pollution of the waters of the state in contravention of the standards, including, but not limited to: dredged spoil, filter backwash, solid waste, incinerator residue, treated or untreated sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked or discarded equipment, rock, sand and industrial, municipal, agricultural waste and ballast discharged into water;
+- A substance that may cause or might reasonably be expected to cause pollution of the waters of the state in contravention of the standards, including, but not limited to: dredged spoil, filter backwash, solid waste, incinerator residue, treated or untreated sewage, garbage, sewage sludge, munitions, chemical wastes, biological materials, radioactive materials, heat, wrecked or discarded equipment, rock, sand, soil, industrial, municipal or agricultural waste, and ballast discharged into water.

 - A. Discharge compliance with water quality standards: The condition that applies where a municipality has been notified that the discharge of stormwater authorized under its MS4 permit may have caused or has the reasonable potential to cause or contribute to the violation of an applicable water quality standard.
 Under this condition, the municipality must take all necessary actions to ensure future discharges do not cause or contribute to a violation of water quality standards.